numbat70/clyde/_docs/Content/80-WINDSURF_SMS_COVID.md

 ---

 ## Covid policy
-- Activity can only take place if **all participants can maintain 2m at all times**
+- Activity can only take place if **all participants can maintain 2m distancing at all times**
 - The school is now in a **Tier 3 Area (Central Belt)**.
 Only people from within that Tier 3 Area can attend sessions.
 	- The Central Belt comprises of the following Health Boards areas
 		- Lothian